mdsol/fake_sqs/README.md

 # Fake SQS [![Build Status](https://secure.travis-ci.org/iain/fake_sqs.png)](http://travis-ci.org/iain/fake_sqs)

-Inspired by [Fake DynamoDB] [fake_dynamo], this is an AWS SQS compatible message queue that can be ran locally.
+Fake SQS is inspired by [Fake DynamoDB](fake_dynamo).
+It is an AWS SQS compatible message queue that can be run locally.
 This makes it ideal for integration testing, just like you would have a local database running.
 Fake SQS doesn't persist anything, not even the queues themselves.
-You'll have to create the queues everytime you start it.
+You'll have to create the queues every time you start it.

 This implementation is **not complete** yet, but should be useful already.